A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: The Unified Bregman Alternating Minimization Algorithm

 which is the algorithm introduced in \cite{ABRS10}. \item when $h(x,y)$ is simplified as $h(x,y)=-h^-(x,y)$, model \eqref{eq:problem} reduces to

 Similarly, by setting $\psi_k(x) = \frac{c_k}{2}\|x\|^2$ and $\varphi_k(y) = \frac{d_k}{2}\|y\|^2$, Algorithm \ref{alg:proposed} reduces to

-which is precisely the same as the PALM algorithm proposed in \cite{BST14}. \end{itemize} Actually, as discussed in above, the flexibility of the Bregman proximal terms allows us to derive more variants under our unified framework. \end{remark}
+which is precisely the same as the PALM algorithm proposed in \cite{BST14}. \end{itemize} Actually, as discussed above, the flexibility of these Bregman proximal terms allows us to derive more variants under our unified framework. \end{remark}